Schema as Code: HCL Syntax

 Composite Type

-Composite types are currently available only to Atlas Pro users.
+Composite types are available only to Atlas Pro users.
 To use this feature, run:

 atlas login